-This method and device has broad potential for public health, agricultural, industrial, commercial, and residential pest control applications.
-Additionally, this pesticide-free technology is particularly well suited to complement existing integrated pest management strategies.
+This method and device have broad potential for public health, agricultural, industrial, commercial, and residential pest control applications.
+Additionally, this pesticide-free technology is well suited to complement existing integrated pest management strategies.

 - Eco-friendly alternative to currently used pesticide-based methods and devices